waltligon/orangefs/doc/coding/developer-guidelines.md

 during development or when running code on a system that does not require locking.
 Look in the pvfs-locks CVS module for an example.

 #### Select vs. poll

 Try to avoid using the select system call and use poll in its place.
 Poll scales more efficiently.
-It is also the most direct function call for accomplishing the desired task on modern Linux kernels because select is implemented on top of the kernel's poll function.
+It is also the most direct function call for accomplishing the desired task on modern Linux kernels because select is implemented on top of the kernel’s poll function.

 #### String parsing